nicklockwood/SwiftFormat/README.md

 * The `--self insert` option can only recognize locally declared member variables, not ones inherited from superclasses or extensions in other files, so it cannot insert missing `self` references for those.
 Note that the reverse is not true: `--self remove` should remove *all* redundant `self` references.

 * The `trailingClosures` rule will sometimes generate ambiguous code that breaks your program.
 For this reason, the rule is disabled by default.
 It is recommended that you apply this rule manually and review the changes, rather than including it in an automated formatting process.

+* The `isEmpty` rule will convert `count == 0` to `isEmpty` even for types that do not have an `isEmpty` method, such as `NSArray`/`NSDictionary`/etc. Use of Foundation collections in Swift code is pretty rare, but just in case, the rule is disabled by default.

 * Under rare circumstances, SwiftFormat may misinterpret a generic type followed by an `=` sign as a pair of `<` and `>=` expressions.
 For example, the following case would be handled incorrectly: